LMaiorano/StravaWeather/Documentation/Development Plan.md

 * Strava activity is specified to cycling.
 * Reference output to compare and interpret weather dependent outputs.
 * Need to take the growth/decline in Strava users over the time frame into account, or recognise it as a possible influencing factor.
-* time frame is specified for the year 2019
+* weather data is obtained for the time frame 7 am to 7 pm.
+This means that a little daylight in which people could go cycling is skipped in the summer.

 **MOSCOW method of features**